Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 Shared IPs: The Needle in the Haystack Problem

-Here's where things get really tricky: residential proxy IPs aren't just dynamic - they're typically shared.
-This means that a single IP address could be used by both legitimate users and proxy traffic.
-Let's break this down:
+Residential proxy IPs are not just dynamic.
+They are typically shared.
+This means that a single IP address could be used by both legitimate users and proxy traffic:

 -